AP Govt Terminates Agreement For Amaravati Start-Up Area Development Project

 The CRDA had also planned to create ring-fenced entities (RFEs) for the execution of "remunerative projects" like water and power supply, transport and a host of others in Amaravati.

 Why Amaravati stands to gain

 Amaravati has some inherent benefits when looked at from an investment perspective.
 One, its historical importance which maps to the Satavahana kingdom.
 Second, the region boasts ample water supply.
 Also, its location in between Vijayawada and Guntur makes it viable as an investment ground.
 Till recently, Amaravati was touted only as a tourism hotspot.
 Now, Vijayawada's popularity as an entrepreneurial hub and because of its connectivity could do Amaravati some good.
 Even Guntur with its various educational institutes, business centres and commercial zones could help scatter housing demand in Amaravati as the two areas are about an hour apart.

 Last year, work on building residential quarters for government officials was already underway.
 Construction of a little over 9,000 flats had already been sanctioned and approved.
 Developed by the Amravati Development Corporation, these will be up for purchase and would be allotted to officials as per their ranks in the administration.

 For a city that is almost six times bigger than Chennai, Amravati has the benefit of being a planned city in the league of Gandhinagar, Chandigarh, Bhubaneshwar and Naya Raipur.
 Jurong International Holdings Pte Ltd and Surbana International Consultants Pte.
-Ltd of Singapore had already drew three masterplans for the city.
+Ltd of Singapore had already drawn three masterplans for the city.
 The larger city is expected to be home to 13.5 million people by 2050 as per the masterplan.

 Chinese and Japanese firms, too, turned to Amravati to help build a sustainable city.
 Besides, Tokyo based Maki and Associates would serve as the master architect.